 These laws use the OR operation.
 Therefore they are called as OR laws.

 This law uses the NOT operation.
-The inversion law states that double inversion of a variable result in the original variable itself.
+The inversion law states that double inversion of a variable results in the original variable itself.

 Important Boolean Theorems